The River of Blood

-"The River of Blood" is a monument located on a golf course in Lowes Island, Virginia, owned by Donald Trump.
-A plaque signed with Trump's name states that the monument marks what Trump claims is an American Civil War battle site having significant casualties, although no listed battle nor publicly disclosed event with any recorded casualties took place at the site.
+The River of Blood is a monument installed at the Trump National Golf Club in Lowes Island, Virginia in 2015, which purports to mark an American Civil War battle site.
+No historical records associate the location with listed battles, nor with any publicly disclosed event involving casualties.

 Monument

-The site is on one of two golf courses belonging to the Trump National Golf Club on Lowes Island.
-Donald Trump acquired the club (formerly known as the Lowes Island Club) in 2009 for $13 million.
+Located northwest of D.C., and formerly known as the Lowes Island Club, Donald Trump acquired the property in 2009 for $13 million.

-On the course, between the 14th hole and the 15th tee, Trump had a stone pedestal built with a flagpole on it, and had a plaque placed on the pedestal with the inscription:
+The monument sits between the 14th hole and the 15th tee on one of two courses at the Golf Club.
+Trump directed a stone pedestal be built to display a flagpole, and installed a plaque on the pedestal bearing the inscription:

 Many great American soldiers, both of the North and South, died at this spot, "The Rapids", on the Potomac River.
 The casualties were so great that the water would turn red and thus became known as "The River of Blood".

-The plaque bears Trump's name and the Trump Organization's crest.
+The plaque bears Trump's full name and the Trump Organization's crest.
 The accompanying text reads, "It is my great honor to have preserved this important section of the Potomac River!"